kestra-io/helm-charts/README.md

           bootstrap.servers: "localhost:9092"
 ```

-## Docker in Docker (DinD) Worker side car
+## Docker in Docker (DinD) Worker sidecar

 By default, Docker in Docker (DinD) is installed on the worker in the `rootless` version.
-This can be restricted on some environment due to security limitations.
+This can be restricted in some environments due to security limitations.
+Here is how:

-Some solutions you may try:

 * On Google Kubernetes Engine (GKE), use a node pool based on `UBUNTU_CONTAINERD` that works well with Docker DinD, even rootless
 * Some Kubernetes clusters support only a root version of DinD; to make your Kestra deployment work, [disable the rootless version](https://github.com/kestra-io/helm-charts/blob/master/charts/kestra/values.yaml#L102-L106) using the following Helm chart values: